Luet-lab/github-repository/README.md

 ## Setup

-The sample uses quay.
-So you need to have an account on either quay or on docker hub.
+The sample uses ghcr.io.
+It does not need any setup for the container registry.

+Just set

+## Use a different registry

+You might want to tweak to other registry.
+In the workflow there are blocks commented for quay.

 The github action workflow in `.github` builds the repository and uses the secret `QUAY_ROBOT_USERNAME` and `QUAY_ROBOT_PASSWORD` that needs to be set in the repository.
-You need to edit the pipeline in case you use docker hub.
+You need to edit the pipeline in case you want to use a different registry.
+The block is commented by default.

-Change in the pipeline the `FINAL_REPO` variable to point to your container image.
+Change in the pipeline the `FINAL_REPO` variable to point to your container image in case you need it.
+For ghcr.io it is automatically generated.

+## Notes

+- Only pushing on `main` publishes packages.
+Pull requests and branches are just building on top.
+- `PULL_REPOSITORY` is set to the Desktop repository for sample purposes.
+You can comment it out or set to a different repository if you are building against another repository

 ## Building on top of other repositories